-We have audited the consolidated financial statements of Pampa Metals Corporation (Formerly Fireswirl Technologies Inc.) (the "Company"), which comprise the consolidated statement of financial position as at December 31, 2020, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the six months ended December 31, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of Pampa Metals Corporation (Formerly Fireswirl Technologies Inc.) (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2021 and 2020 and June 30, 2020, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the year ended December 31, 2021, the six months ended December 31, 2020 and the year ended June 30, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020, and its financial performance and its cash flows for the six months ended December 31, 2020 in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020 and June 30, 2020, and its financial performance and its cash flows for the year ended December 31, 2021, the six months ended December 31, 2020 and the year ended June 30, 2020 is in accordance with International Financial Reporting Standards.